preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 My Sites Web Part/block
 ************************
-My sites can also be added to any legacy page as a web part and as a block to a Quick Page.
-The web part/block can be set to display either the "Following" list or the "Latest visited" list from My sites, but the user cannot stop follow sites from the list.
+My Sites can also be added to any legacy page as a web part and as a block to a Quick Page.
+The web part/block can be set to display either the "Following" list or the "Last Visited" list from My Sites, but the user cannot stop follow sites from the list.

 In this case the following settings are available:

 .. image:: my-sites-blocknew.png

 + **Heading**: You can change the heading that is displayed for the control.
-+ **Query type**: Select to display either "Following" or "Latest visited".
++ **Query type**: Select to display either "Following" or "Last Visited".
 + **Row Limit**: The maximum number of rows to display before a "Show more" link appears.
 + **Open in New Window**: Select to open in new window or not when a link (site) is clicked.
 + **Use Letter Avatar**: Select to use Letter Avatars or not.
 See above for examples.
 In the image at the top of the page letter avatars are not used.
 The third image is an example when avatars are on.